Have limited space? Think about 12 ft trampoline!

 Before you buy that 12-foot trampoline that you have been watching lately, you have to consider a few things first – who will be using it, what purpose the trampoline would serve, what its specifications are, its quality, and included safety features.
 Piece of advice – check our buying guide before that!
 But anyway, let’s go through 12ft and see if size does matter!?
 That’s why you are here, right? 🙂

 Who Will Use It And What Is It For?

 12 ft trampolines only attract two kinds of audiences – people who have limited space in the backyard, and children who see it as a gigantic play toy.
 Of course, those are not only reasons 12ft’ers should be considered, as not always “bigger is better”, and when it comes to trampolines, this is true as it gets.

-One main reason is that bigger trampolines often have more and longer springs, and basically longer they get, more force you need to apply in order to achieve desired bounce.
+One main reason is that bigger trampolines often have more and longer springs, and basically the longer they get, the more force you need to apply in order to achieve desired bounce.
 That’s why we always recommend minimum age when testing trampolines.
 Of course, this doesn’t apply to toddler trampolines, as they are within separate category, made only for smaller kids and toddlers.

 SAFETY FIRST.
-If an enclosure is not included, you could still purchase a generic one separately and it would still fit your existing trampoline perfectly, you will just need to know the actual size, as mostly all of them fit (check first as some manufacturers decided to go down a different route and complicated things, where enclosure only fits their model), but no worries as 95% of them offer standalone products, mostly as replacement parts, so always try to get it from same manufacturer.
+If an enclosure is not included, you could still purchase a generic one separately and it would still fit your existing trampoline perfectly, you will just need to know the actual size, as mostly all of them fit (check first as some manufacturers decided to go down a different route and complicated things, where enclosure only fits their model), but no worries as 95% of them offer standalone products, mostly as replacement parts, so always try to get it from the same manufacturer.

-Next thing to notice is trampoline padding, with one purpose only – to cover the springs so it will be impossible to land on them (without it – fractured toes, almost guaranteed).
+The next thing to notice is trampoline padding, with one purpose only – to cover the springs so it will be impossible to land on them (without it – fractured toes, almost guaranteed).